catalin-giuglan/Stegano/README.md

 # 🛡️ Stegano Chat

-**Stegano Chat** is a simple yet powerful chat application that allows users to send encrypted messages using the concept of **Steganography**—the practice of concealing information within another message or object to avoid detection.
+**Stegano Chat** is a simple yet powerful chat application that allows users to send encrypted messages using the concept of **Steganography**, the practice of concealing information within another message or object to avoid detection.

 ---